blackout1208/challenge/README.md

 ## To run
-I would recommend using docker to run the application to minimize the risk of an unforseen situation with machine configurations.
+I would recommend using docker to run the application to minimize the risk of an unforeseen situation with machine configurations.

 On terminal, at the root of the project run: ```make run```